Art-Sells/Arells/Build-Notes.md

 ## Test
 - Test MASS APIs (then update MASS github)
-- Change HPM acronyms to anticipate losses.
+- Change HPM acronyms to anticipate losses
+- - If Arells User (USDC) address !== 0, then create a new MASS address and upload up-to $4k into the new MASS address (that creates a new VatopGroup), then use to supplicate into cbBTC from lowest pool price immediately
+- - VatopGroups each have an individual MASS address & key
+- - - cVactTaa = cbBTC MASS address amount, cVactDa = USDC MASS address amount

 ### Offline (test network transactions daily and verify amounts in DEX UI)
 - General Price is median exterior price and all MASS logic functions are dependent on this.